mongodb/docs/source/includes/admonitions/connection-resets.rst

 .. important::

-   Shell methods which reset the connection cause a termination of all open :manual:`sessions </reference/server-sessions>`.
-The following methods reset the connection:
+   Methods which reset the shell's connection to the server trigger a termination of all open :manual:`sessions </reference/server-sessions>`.
+   The following methods reset the shell's connection:

    - ``db.auth``
    - ``Mongo.setReadPref``